alsalafiyyah/alsalafiyyah.github.io/_posts/prophets/_posts/2020-08-27-allah-showing-the-lies-of-christians-and-jews.md

 It has also been proven in parts (1 and 4) that both the Jews and the Christians have tampered with the books of their prophets.
 So we should, to understand the Ayahs, examine them together not individually, so that the meaning may be properly interpreted.
 However, those who seek deviation and deception whose hearts have been given to error, who are occupied with debate and dispute, do not take the context of these Ayahs into account or understand them separately, because "**They (the disbelievers, the Jews and the Christians) want to extinguish Allâh’s Light (with which Muhammad صلى الله عليه وسلم has been sent - Islâmic Monotheism) with their mouths, but Allâh will not allow except that His Light should be perfected even though the Kâfirûn (disbelievers) hate (it).**" [al-Tawbah: 32]

-#### Answer on the question: "**The Qur'an informs us that had Prophet Muhammad (peace be upon him) had any doubts regarding the Qur'an, then he was to consult the People of the Scripture among the Jews and the Christians as stated in Surah Yunus (10/94).**"
+#### Answer to question: "**The Qur'an informs us that had Prophet Muhammad (peace be upon him) had any doubts regarding the Qur'an, then he was to consult the People of the Scripture among the Jews and the Christians as stated in Surah Yunus (10/94).**"

 The questioner refers to Allah's Statement: "**So if you (O Muhammad صلى الله عليه وسلم) are in doubt concerning that which We have revealed unto you, [i.e. that your name is written in the Taurât (Torah) and the Injeel (Gospel)], then ask those who are reading the Book [the Taurât (Torah) and the Injeel (Gospel)] before you.**" [Yunus: 94] The Ayah lends them no support, for the conditional sentence does not necessitate the true existence of the condition.
 Thus, the result clause may be conditional upon an impossible condition, for example Allah stated: "**And that was Our Proof which We gave Ibrâhîm (Abraham) against his people.
 We raise whom We will in degrees.
 Certainly your Lord is All-Wise, All-Knowing.**" [al-An'am: 83] Up to His Statement: "**This is the Guidance of Allâh with which He guides whomsoever He wills of His slaves.
 But if they had joined in worship others with Allâh, all that they used to do would have been of no benefit to them.**" [al-An'am: 88] Thus, Allah informs us that had the prophets associated others in worship with Allah (an impossible condition), all their good deeds would have been rendered void.
 Indeed, they all died as Muslims, and were all infallible.